swiftlang/swift/docs/DifferentiableProgramming.md

 ["Math Introduction"](#math-introduction) section below for more details.

 Derivatives are a fundamental tool in calculus and have applications in many domains, notably deep learning.
-Numerical computing in Swift Swift is an expressive, high-performance language that is a great fit for numerical applications.
+Numerical computing in Swift is an expressive, high-performance language that is a great fit for numerical applications.
 Recent proposals have paved the way for low-level numerical computing in Swift: [AdditiveArithmetic][SE-0233], SIMD [[1][SE-0229]]